merijntiebie/Connect4/NOTES.md

 💡 - Create tests and functionality to handle the case that there is a draw
-    --> function for createGameState | boardState, activePlayer, lastRowPlayed, lastColumnPlayed
+    --> function for createGameState | boardState, activePlayer, lastRowPlayed, lastColumnPlayed --> function to test if a board is full 🙌

 -- Create function to set board state so test cases can be easily made